-The bottom line: No one needs to know that an implant is inside the penis except for the bearer himself!
+The bottom line: No one needs to know that a penile implant is inside the penis except for the bearer himself!
 Please see pictures of implanted patients in the Photo Gallery section of the website.

-2. Concealment of input tubing connecting pump to cylinders
+2. Concealment of input tubing connecting penile pump to cylinders

 3. Posterior placement of scrotal pump

-Accurate, precise placement of the pump Dr. Eid believes is the most technically difficult part of the operation.
+Accurate, precise placement of the penile pump Dr. Eid believes is the most technically difficult part of the operation.
 Most surgeons pay very little attention to this part of the procedure.
 They merely push and shove the pump into the scrotal sac, using excessive force and dissection, resulting in post-operative swelling and requiring a post-operative pressure compression dressing.
-As a result the position of the pump is often unpredictable.
-In addition very little effort is made to conceal the pump and it is often visible to the naked eye.
-Finally the patient’s partner will also see and feel the pump during intercourse and in the worst case scenario the pump may even interfere with deep penetration.
-Dr Eid’s technique places the pump behind the testicles, in the middle of the scrotal sac, optimizing cosmetic appearance while maintain access and ease of use.
+As a result, the position of the pump is often unpredictable.
+In addition, very little effort is made to conceal the penile pump and it is often visible to the naked eye.
+Finally, the patient’s partner will also see and feel the pump during intercourse and in the worst case scenario, the pump may even interfere with deep penetration.
+Dr. Eid’s technique places the penile pump behind the testicles, in the middle of the scrotal sac, optimizing cosmetic appearance while maintaining access and ease of use.

 4. Deep positioning of reservoir

-Meticulous attention to detail and precise minimal dissection are Dr. Eid’s main objectives in developing the cosmetic penile implant.
+Meticulous attention to detail and precise minimal dissection are Dr. Eid’s main objectives in developing the cosmetic penile implant technique.